mohammadhasanii/mohammadhasanii/README.md

 <p align="left"> <a href="https://twitter.com/code_mohammad" target="blank"><img src="https://img.shields.io/twitter/follow/code_mohammad?logo=twitter&style=for-the-badge" alt="code_mohammad" /></a> </p>

-- 🧠 My passion : **I have been working in the software engineering field for 4 years, and this work is sacred to me.
-I launched Bettercode in April 2023 and then RavensAi, which is very valuable to me.
-My passion lies in working on these two projects, and every day I develop them with all my energy, seeking to create value.
-Software engineering is not just a job for me; it's a love, a reason for my existence in this world.**
+- 🧠 My passion : **I have been working in the field of software engineering for 4 years and this work is sacred to me.
+I launched Bettercode on April 23, 2023 and then RavensAi on February 28, 2024, which is very valuable to me.
+My passion lies in working on these two projects and every day I develop them with all my energy and seek to create value.
+Software engineering is not just a job for me.
+This is a love, a reason for my existence in this world.**

 - 🌐 My personal website **https://mohammadhasanii.ir**